-In order that brownfield housing sites can be delivered, the remaining available SANG capacity at Farnham Park, should now be reserved for brownfield sites.
+In order that brownfield and other windfall housing sites can be delivered, sufficient SANG capacity should now be reserved at Farnham Park for the anticipated development of such sites.
 Farnham Town Council should seek amendment to the Thames Basin Heaths Special Protection Area Avoidance Strategy to ensure this approach is followed.